Sviatlana Tsikhanouskaya: People of Belarus 'don't want to fight' in Ukraine | DW | 25.02.2022

 "I really want to express solidarity with all Ukrainians because some people don't want to fight, especially they don't want to fight against Ukraine, our neighbor, people we love...
 We want to be friends, of course, with them."

-Responding to a question about the Kremlin's claim that its mission in Ukraine was to "denazify" the country, the opposition leader said that people should not allow themselves to be swayed by propaganda, and said it was false to assert the people of Ukraine were being abused by the government.
+Responding to a question about the Kremlin's claim that its mission in Ukraine was to "denazify" the country, the opposition leader said that people should not allow themselves to be swayed by propaganda.
+She added that it was false to assert the people of Ukraine were being abused by the government.

 "Our people in the 21st century have to realize the situation by themselves and not to follow propaganda messages… I'm communicating with Ukrainians.
 Nobody complains that the Ukrainian government is abusing them or whatever.
 And of course, this narrative, this message sent by Russia doesn't have anything… real."

 Tsikhanouskaya claimed the vast majority of people in Belarus did not support Russia's actions.
-This is despite Belarus's armed forces taking part in large-scale military drills in the buildup to the invasion.
+This is despite Belarus's armed forces having taken part in large-scale military drills in the buildup to the invasion.

 "I know that a majority of people don't support this war, don't support the participation of the Belarusian army in this war.
-Only 12% believe that Belarus must send its soldiers and only 13% are in support of the Russian campaign."
+Only 12% believe that Belarus must send its soldiers and only 13% are in support of the Russian campaign," the oppostion leader claimed.

 With respect to Belarus's challenges when it comes to authoritarian leadership and the clampdown on political opponents, Tsikhanouskaya said that although she was pleased with EU support, sanctions were too late in coming.